Striking Iberia workers protest against job cuts

 There was no violence, unlike the first round of strikes, which began on February 18, when union members clashed with police.
 The final demonstrations are planned for March 18 to 22.

-Iberia has canceled 431 flights between Monday and Friday - 15 percent of trans-Atlantic flights, 38 percent of flights to Europe and Africa and 53 percent of domestic flights.
+Iberia has cancelled 431 flights between Monday and Friday - 15 percent of trans-Atlantic flights, 38 percent of flights to Europe and Africa and 53 percent of domestic flights.

-Another 850 flights operated by Vueling VULG.MC, Air Nostrum and Iberia Express will also be canceled because Iberia ground staff, such as baggage handlers, are also on strike.
+Another 850 flights operated by Vueling VULG.MC, Air Nostrum and Iberia Express will also be cancelled because Iberia ground staff, such as baggage handlers, are also on strike.

-The February and March strikes are the biggest in the airline’s history and cost IAG 3 million euros ($3.9 million) a day, Chief Executive Willie Walsh said, while also causing disruption to other airlines.
+The February and March strikes are the biggest in the airline’s history and cost IAG 3 million euros a day, Chief Executive Willie Walsh said, while also causing disruption to other airlines.

 Of the 40,000 Iberia passengers affected by the industrial action, the airline said 38,000 had been booked onto other flights.